Franciscans: Name and demographics

 The name of the original order, Ordo Fratrum Minorum (Friars Minor, literally 'Order of Lesser Brothers') stems from Francis of Assisi's rejection of luxury and wealth.
-Francis was the son of a rich cloth merchant, but gave up his wealth to pursue his faith more fully.
-He had cut all ties that remained with his family, and pursued a life living in solidarity with his fellow brothers in Christ.
-In other words, he abandoned his life among the wealthy and aristocratic classes (or Majori) to live like the poor and peasants (minori).
-Francis adopted the simple tunic worn by peasants as the religious habit for his order, and had others who wished to join him do the same.
+Francis was the son of a rich cloth merchant but gave up his wealth to pursue his faith more fully.
+He had cut all ties that remained with his family and pursued a life living in solidarity with his fellow brothers in Christ.

+In other words, he abandoned his life among the wealthy and aristocratic classes (or majori) to live like the poor and peasants (minori).
+Francis adopted the simple tunic worn by peasants as the religious habit for his order and had others who wished to join him do the same.
 Those who joined him became the original Order of Friars Minor.

 First Order

-The First Order or the Order of Friars Minor are commonly called simply the Franciscans.
+The First Order or the Order of Friars Minor, or Seraphic Order are commonly called simply the Franciscans.
 This order is a mendicant religious order of men, some of whom trace their origin to Francis of Assisi.
 Their official Latin name is the Ordo Fratrum Minorum.
 Francis thus referred to his followers as "Fraticelli", meaning "Little Brothers".
 Franciscan brothers are informally called friars or the Minorites.

-The modern organization of the Friars Minor comprises three separate families or groups, each considered a religious order in its own right under its own minister General and particular type of governance.
+The modern organization of the Friars Minor comprises three separate families or groups, each considered a religious order in its own right under its own minister general and particular type of governance.
 They all live according to a body of regulations known as the Rule of Saint Francis.